Deploy Tessallite to Google Cloud Platform

 gcloud auth loginbefore proceeding. - Docker must be installed and running on your machine.

-- The following GCP APIs must be enabled: Cloud Run, Container Registry, Secret Manager, Cloud SQL.
+- The following GCP APIs must be enabled: Cloud Run, Artifact Registry, Secret Manager, Cloud SQL / Compute Engine, and Cloud Scheduler.
 The script enables them automatically if your account has permission.

 Steps